 39 E. Colfax St.

 If you have recently attended any public events in downtown Palatine, these are most likely the apparatus you have seen standing by or driving through the center of town.
 Tower and Squad 85 are definitely 2 of the most unique apparatus utilized by the fire department.
-Tower 85, with its massive 95 foot aerial ladder, has a basket on the ladder’s tip making accessing difficult areas a breeze.
+Tower 85, with its massive 100 foot aerial ladder, has a basket on the ladder’s tip making accessing difficult areas a breeze.
 Each firefighter working on this vehicle has received special training to handle these situations and properly operate this fire truck.
 Squad 85, its partner at station 85, is the fire departments “toolbox.”
 Carrying a variety of equipment for all facets of emergency fire, EMS, and rescue situations, the squad responds on calls all over the Village of Palatine.
-It also has a built in SCBA air cascade system, which can fill the empty bottles of firefighters while on the scene of an incident if needed.
+Both of these units also have a built in SCBA air cascade system, which can fill the empty air bottles of firefighters while on the scene of an incident if needed.

 Formerly referred to as Station 18, Station 85 is the oldest fire station in Palatine, and is currently the fire department administrative and headquarters station.
 The shift commander is stationed here 24 hours a day and responds in Battalion 8 from this station to all major incidents in Palatine.

-The administrative staff is available Monday through Friday, generally between the hours of 0830-1630.
-The Fire Chief, Deputy Chiefs, and our administrative assistant can be contacted directly at this station during these operating hours.
+The administrative staff is available Monday through Friday, generally between the hours of 8:00am-5:00pm.
+The Fire Chief, Deputy Chiefs, and our Management Analyst can be contacted directly at this station during these operating hours.

 Squad 85 is the Palatine Fire Department's "rolling tool box".
-A medium rescue unit built by Saulsbury on a 2003 International chassis, this vehicle is equipped with a 25,000 watt PTO generator, a 6,000 watt light tower, a 6-bottle high-pressure air cascade unit and a Genesis hydraulic extrication tool system with preconnected reels mounted in the front bumper for vehicle crashes.
+A heavy rescue unit built by Marion on a 2013 Spartan chassis, this vehicle is equipped with a PTO generator, a light tower, a 4-bottle high-pressure air cascade unit and a Genesis hydraulic extrication tool system with preconnected reels mounted in the front bumper for vehicle crashes.
 It also carries extensive equipment for water and ice rescue, structural and trench collapses, high angle rope rescue, confined space rescues and hazardous materials incidents.
 It has a full complement of Advanced Life Support medical gear and triage supplies for incidents involving multiple casualties.

 Our Battalion Chief responds in this specially equipped Ford Expedition, known on the radio as Battalion 8.
 It carries extensive communications equipment, a computer, and a complete set of incident command and management materials for a wide variety of incident types.
 The commander has in this vehicle printed, computerized, and on-line reference material that can be used to help in the mitigation of an incident.
 He also has a first aid kit and AED available in case he arrives first on the scene of a medical emergency.
 The vehicle is set up to allow the commander and assistants to efficiently work with writing desks, lighting, and communications equipment.